 Once up to four players, Splendor may become more of a tactical game.
 It’s sometimes a matter of making the best move in the shorter term, rather than the laying down of longer term intentions, because the cards that make up the board can change so much between turns.
 You’re compelled to react to what’s available when it comes to your turn, and to hope that things will go your way.

 With replay, things can become faster and aggressive, with beady mercantile eyes on the cards that may be grabbed, and the on the prestige points being ratcheted up by opponents.

-We prefer another game that’s set within a medieaval market context, and that’s Merchants of Dunhuang.
+Another game that’s set within a medieaval market context … Merchants of Dunhuang.

-There’s more to it by way of players’ opportunity to make decisions of tactics and strategy, and more game-to-game variation – and it’s a lot smaller and a lot cheaper: but not so ‘splendid’.
+There’s even more to it by way of players’ opportunity to make decisions of tactics and strategy, so there seems to be more game-to-game variation.

 Splendor is supported by a few expansions.